 - Exposure to a wide range of high-impact areas of study including innovation in nonhealthcare industry settings

 - Leadership training and multidisciplinary team work

-The training period will be three years.
+The training period will be two to three years.
 The duration of the training program may be reduced if a candidate already has an MS, MPH, PhD or DrPH in epidemiology or other relevant field.

 How can I participate?
 Applications accepted annually.
 Applicants should submit a CV, personal statement and three recommendation letters.